CS91Capstone/etl-deployment/README.md

 # ETL Deployment

-#### WARNING - MUST BE RUN FROM INSIDE THE DIRECTORY THAT THE DOCKER FILE IS IN

-&nbsp;

-Steps:
-- Logs docker in to AWS using local AWS cli credentials
-- Builds docker image using Dockerfile
-- Tags docker image
-- Upload docker image to ECR

-&nbsp;

-TO Run:

-python3 deploy.py {tag}

-&nbsp;

 ## Developer API
 The developer API is located inside the `/endpoints/deploy-development`.
 It is used to pull Lambda function code from github, package them, and store them in S3 Bucket named d3-capstone-bucket.
 - This Lambda function can be hooked up with AWS API Gateway to form an API endpoint for developer or it can be invoke in a Github Actions.